zoadrazorro/Singularis-Neo/HYBRID_COORDINATION.md

 # Hybrid Coordination System

-**Speed-Optimized Action Coordination**
+**Speed-Optimized Action Coordination with GPT-5 Nano**

-The Beta v3 system now uses a **hybrid coordination approach** that balances speed and intelligence:
+The Beta v3 system now uses a **hybrid coordination approach** with GPT-5 Nano that balances speed and intelligence:

 ---